boazbk/tcs/lec_10_efficient_alg.md

 This is the generalization of the classical case of single-variable quadratic equations that generations of high school students grapple with.
 It also generalizes the [quadratic assignment problem](https://www.opt.math.tugraz.at/~cela/papers/qap_bericht.pdf), introduced in the 1950's as a way to optimize assignment of economic activities.
 Once again, we do not know a much better algorithm for this problem than the one that enumerates over all the $2^n$ possiblities.

+## More advanced examples

+We now list a few more examples of interesting problems that are a little more advanced but are of significant interest in areas such as physics, economics, number theory, and cryptography.

 ### The permanent (mod 2) problem